Why this guide exists

 Warmup Best Practices

-Account, warmup, and campaign configuration for Smartlead
+Account, warmup, and campaign configuration — verified against Smartlead's help center

 Account Setup